Gabriel Alomar Villalonga

-Gabriel Alomar i Villalonga (/ca/; 1873–1941) was a poet, essayist, educator and diplomat of the early twentieth century in Spain, closely related to the Catalan art movement Modernisme.
+Gabriel Alomar i Villalonga (/ca/; 7 October 1873 – 7 August 1941) was a Spanish poet, essayist, educator and diplomat.
+He was closely related to the Catalan art movement Modernisme.
 He was an active leftist libertarian, chiefly in Barcelona and the other Catalan-speaking regions, from the first years of the 20th century until his death from pneumonia in exile.

 Beginnings

-Alomar was born in Palma and raised in the Balearic Islands, a traditional province of Spain where the power of the Catholic Church was very strong.
+Alomar was born in Palma de Mallorca and raised in the Balearic Islands, a traditional province of Spain where the power of the Catholic Church was very strong.
 His father was a minor bureaucrat and so was moved around rather often; this made Gabriel's childhood rather more cosmopolitan than was normal for Spanish youngsters of the time.
-In 1888, after finishing secondary school in Palma, he (like many young Majorcan men) went to mainland Barcelona to finish his education.
+In 1888, after finishing secondary school in Palma de Mallorca, he (like many young Mallorcan men) went to mainland Barcelona to finish his education.
 In this environment, he became active as a journalist as well as continuing to publish poetry in what the critic Josephine de Boer has called a Parnassian mode, as well as becoming involved with the Catalan regionalist movement and the literary trend of noucentisme.

 Poetry

 Gabriel Alomar is often placed by critics among the poets of the Escola Mallorquina, but this choice is problematic.
 Alomar's poetry is technically rather conservative in form, but in terms of content it does not fit well with the highly orthodox Catholic beliefs of the other poets associated with the school (Joan Alcover, Miquel Costa i Llobera).
 A better-fitting classification is to group his poetry with the Parnassianist strain of Modernista poetry.
-While Alomar's verse was and is well regarded in his home territory of Majorca, it is his essays and journalism which continue to be reprinted and read.
+While Alomar's verse was and is well regarded in his home territory of Mallorca, it is his essays and journalism which continue to be reprinted and read.